Yihe-Harry/DSA3101-Group-Project/GrpA_models/A4_nigel/README.md

 The success of Consideration campaigns can be evaluated based on the level of customer engagement, while also taking into account cost related metric such as cost per lead to achieve a balance.
 From question A2, Customers with longer session durations, a history of loyalty, and more recent interactions were more likely to engage with marketing campaigns.
 This insights should be taken into account when coming up with KPIs and possible action steps.

 ### KPIs
-1)  Click through rate(CTR) (for online ads) - clicks/impressions * 100
+#### 1)  Click through rate(CTR) (for online ads) - Defined as

+$$
+f(\text{Click Through Rate}) = \left( \frac{\text{Number of Clicks}}{\text{Number of Impressions}} \right) \times 100, \text{ where}
+$$

+* **Number of Clicks** refers to the number of people who clicked on the ad.
+* **Number of Impressions** refers to the number of people who viewed the ad.
-Actionable Insight: This measures the percentage of people who click on an ad after seeing it.
+##### Actionable Insight: This measures the percentage of people who click on an ad after seeing it.
 It is an indicator of how well the ad resonates with or captures the audiences' attention.
 A low CTR would suggest a need to change the ad design and content or to assess whether the platform used is suitable for the bank's target audience.

-2) Website session duration - average time spent on website by people who click on ads = total time spent on website by all users/ number of ad clicks
+#### 2) Average Website Session Duration - average time spent on website by people who click on ads.
+Defined as

+$$
+f(\text{Average Website Session Duration}) = \left( \frac{\text{Total Time Spent on Website by All Users}}{\text{Number of Clicks}} \right), \text{ where}
+$$

+* **Total Time Spent on Website by All Users** refers to the cumulative time all users have spent on the website.
+* **Number of Clicks** refers to the total number of users who clicked on the ad.

-Actionable Insight: This measures the level of engagement people have with the website.
+##### Actionable Insight: This measures the level of engagement people have with the website.
 A longer time spent on the website is desirable as it generally indicates greater interest in the bank and its products and services.
 Moreover, customers with longer session durations are more likely to be responsive towards future marketing campaigns.
 As such, it would be beneficial to focus marketing efforts towards customers with longer website session duration.
 As clicking on ads or searching for the bank's website generally indicates a baseline level of interest in the bank, low website session duration numbers could suggest that the website is unappealing to audiences, which could indicate a need to improve the websites design or interface.

-3) Lead generation rate - number of leads generated/total number of impressions or visitors * 100
+#### 3) Lead generation rate - Measures the rate in which leads are generated throughout a specific marketing campaign.
+Defined as

+$$
+f(\text{Lead generation rate}) = \left( \frac{\text{Total number of leads generated}}{\text{Duration of campaign}} \right), \text{ where}
+$$

-Actionable insight: This measures the rate in which leads are generated throughout a specific marketing campaign.
-The number of leads refer to the number of people who indicated interest in the bank's products or services, either through filling in forms, signing up for newsletters, downloading product brochures or making inquiries etc. This metric can be used to assess both ads and the bank's website, along with other possible platforms such as email.
+* **Total number of leads generated** refers to the number of people who indicated interest in the bank's products or services, either through filling in forms, signing up for newsletters, downloading product brochures or making inquiries etc.
+* **Duration of campaign** refers to the total number of days in which the campaign took place.
+##### Actionable insight: This metric can be used to assess both ads and the bank's website, along with other possible platforms such as email.
 A low rate could suggest that the messaging is not compelling enough, targeting is off, or that the process of accomplishing the desired action eg filling in form is too difficult/troublesome for audience.
 It may be a good idea to enhance user experience, improve on the ad messaging or adjust targeting strategies.
 One possible targeting strategy would be to target people who have responded to past marketing campaigns or people who have had recent interactions with the bank.

+#### 4) Cost per lead(CPL)- Measures whether or not marketing strategy is cost effective.
+Defined as

+$$
+f(\text{Cost per Lead}) = \left( \frac{\text{Total cost of campaign}}{\text{Number of Leads generated}} \right), \text{ where}
+$$
+* **Total number of leads generated** refers to the number of people who indicated interest in the bank's products or services, either through filling in forms, signing up for newsletters, downloading product brochures or making inquiries etc.
+* **Total Cost of Campaign** refers to the total amount spent by the bank over the course of the campaign.
-4) Cost per lead(CPL)- total campaign cost/number of leads generated Actionable insight: This measures whether or not marketing strategy is cost effective.
-It may be useful to compare CPL between channels to find the most cost efficient channel.
+##### Actionable insight:  It may be useful to compare CPL between channels to find the most cost efficient channel.
 More investment can be made towards these cost effective channels to maximise the number of leads generated while keeping cost low.
 If cost per lead is high, it could suggest that the messaging is not compelling enough, targeting is off, or that the process of accomplishing the desired action eg filling in form is too difficult/troublesome for audience.
 It may be a good idea to enhance user experience, improve on the ad messaging or adjust targeting strategies.
 One possible targeting strategy would be to target people who have responded to past marketing campaigns or people who have had recent interactions with the bank.

 ## Conversion